Proposed Amendments to the Federal Acquisition Regulations Pose Substantial New Burdens and Risks for Federal Contractors

 Any orders or findings from an administrative law judge, the DOL’s Administrative Review Board, the Occupational Safety and Health Review Commission or state equivalent, or the NLRB that the prospective contractor or subcontractor violated any provision of the Labor Laws.

 “Arbitral Award or Decision” – “Any award or order by an arbitrator or arbitral panel in which the arbitrator or arbitral panel determined that the [prospective] contractor or subcontractor violated any provision of the Labor Laws, or enjoined or restrained the contractor or subcontractor from violating any provision of the Labor Laws.”
+The definition encompasses any award or decision that is not final or is subject to being confirmed, modified, or vacated by a court, as well as any award or decision resulting from private or confidential proceedings.

 “Civil Judgment” – “Any judgment or order entered by any federal or state court in which the court determined that the [prospective] contractor or subcontractor violated any provision of the Labor Laws, or enjoined or restrained the contractor or subcontractor from violating any provision of the Labor Laws.”
+The definition includes judgments resulting from jury trials, bench trials, or dispositive motions, as well as judgments or orders that are not final or are subject to appeal.
+The Proposed Guidance clarifies that private settlements where the lawsuit is dismissed without any judgment would not qualify as a “civil judgment.”

 Under the Proposed Guidance, prospective contractors will have to disclose any administrative merits determination, arbitral award or decision, or civil judgment if rendered within the three-year period before the prospective contractor’s bid or proposal (even if the underlying conduct at issue in the suit was from an earlier time period or if the prospective contractor was not a contractor during that three-year time period).
+However, no reporting is required if the determination, award, or civil judgment has been reversed or vacated in its entirety.

 The Proposed Guidance does not explain an apparent inconsistency in the definition of an Administrative Merits Determination.
 For example, both the EEOC and the OFCCP are obligated by law to engage in good faith conciliation after an investigation results in a finding of a violation; in the case of EEOC, a reasonable cause determination, and in the case of OFCCP, a Notice of Violation.
 Under the Proposed Guidance, however, a reasonable cause determination by the EEOC constitutes an Administrative Merits Determination, but a Notice to Show Cause by the OFCCP does not.
 If the objective is to promote settlement, the final Guidance should exclude a reasonable cause determination by the EEOC from the definition of an Administrative Merits Determination.